Striped hog-nosed skunk: Morphology

 The species measures about 35-50 cm from head to tail with the females slightly smaller than the males.
 It weighs about 1.4-3.5 kg and has a short tail covered with black hair.
 The snout small and is typically black.
 The fur varies in color and has two narrow white stripes running from the head to the rump.
 The species has long claws and forelimbs adapted for digging.
-They also have specialized skunk glands used to spray a fluid as a means of defense.
+They also have specialized skunk glands used to spray a fluid as a means of defense against predators like pit vipers (hog-nosed skunks are resistant to pit viper venom, at least in the Andes).

 Behaviour

 It is a nocturnal solitary animal, and are mostly active after sunset.
 The animals are rarely seen during the daylight hours.
 They are omnivores feeding on invertebrates, small vertebrates and fruits.
 The species breed in the early spring.
 It produces a litter of two to five animals after a gestation period of about 60 days.